dr-leo/pandaSDMX/doc/sdmx_tour.rst

 requesting data, the scope of the dataset may be narrowed down by specifying a startperiod and endperiod for the time series.
 Moreover, the query part may set a :index:`references` parameter to instruct the SDMX server to return a number of other artefacts along with the resource actually requested.
-Elgl, a DataStructureDefinition contains references to codelists and conceptschemes (see above).
+For example, a DataStructureDefinition contains references to codelists and conceptschemes (see above).
 If the 'references' parameter is set to 'all', these will be returned in the same StructureMessage.
 The next chapter contains some examples to demonstrate this mechanism.
 Further details can be found in the SDMX User Guide, and the Web Service Guidelines.